-We felt so comfortable that we spent 2 unplanned days at Flateland Camping.
-This place is perfect for a vacation where you don’t want to be somewhere else every day, but want a “home base”.
+We felt so comfortable there that we stayed for 2 nights.
+For a vacation where you don’t want to be somewhere else every day anyway, but want to have a “home base”, this place is perfect.

-The campsite also offers some (family) entertainment.
-There is a small rabbit house and a large circus tent where performances for the little ones are performed on certain days.
-At the reception you can get fresh bread in the morning and the staff is very friendly and super helpful.
+The campground also offers some (family) entertainment.
+There is a small rabbit enclosure and a large circus tent in which on certain days performances for the youngest are performed.
+At the reception you can get fresh bread in the morning and everyone is very friendly and super helpful.

-We had called beforehand, to reserve a wooden hut, but could not be there before the reception closed.
-The super friendly employee on the phone just said “no problem”, he would simply deposit the key in a small box outside the reception.
-We should just take it and come to the reception the next day to pay.
+Namely, we had called ahead to reserve a wooden cabin, but could not be there before the reception closed.
+The nice employee on the phone said only “no problem”, he would simply deposit the key in a small box outside the reception.
+We should just take it and come to the front desk the next day to pay.
 Wow!
 What a customer service!

-You can find the camp space here: Flateland Camping
+- You can find it here on Google Maps Flateland Camping

-There are beautiful landscapes and a lot to see close to the campsite.
-Among other things, the Honnevje bathing area (Google Maps Link).
-This is a small water landscape with an attached rest area and toilets, where you can also swim or just walk around.
+In the immediate vicinity of the campsite there are beautiful landscapes and also a lot to see.
+Among other things, the Honnevje bathing place (Google Maps link).
+This is a small water landscape with attached rest area and toilets, where you can also swim or just walk around.

 Day 3: Buarbreen Glacier